"Botanists are more civilized than zoologists" - Humbled goose biologist, Akimiski Island, Nunavut Territory, 1998

 Mississauga, Ontario, L5L 1C6, Canada

 Interests: I study ecological interactions between plants and their natural enemies (herbivores and pathogens).
 My recent research has centred on the effects of natural enemies on non-native species; ongoing projects focus on the question of whether escape from natural enemies promotes the survival and spread of exotic plants, and whether escape from enemies is more likely in marginal populations.
 Other research has included studies of seed ecology and of the effects of grazing by northern goose populations.
-Associate Editor, Ecology and Botany.
-Short curriculum vitae.
+Associate Editor, Biological Invasions.

 Graduate Student Opportunities

 I am looking for new grad students; for details, see here, and then send me an e-mail.

 Also, click here to check our graduate studies webpage.

 |Butter-and-eggs in Churchill||Non-native plants are rare in tundra and treeline habitats, but the town of Churchill, Manitoba is an exception: many non-native species have been recorded here as a result of Churchill's history as a transportation hub and grain port.
 Do these species represent a potential threat to surrounding natural habitats?
 This work will be based at the Churchill Northern Studies Centre.||Vicki Zhang has been investigating the role that soil feedback may play in invasion by Butter-and-eggs, Linaria vulgaris, and will be expanding this project in the near future.
 Francine Da Silva also will be joining the lab to work on this problem.|